dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

   <img src="/images/FIN/basic-DAG.png" width="750"  class="center"  />

   **_Figure: DAG Trans._**
-  _A layer-by-layer causality DAG.
-Each message refers to 2F+1 ones in the preceding layer._
+  _A causality graph of messages, each message "fin" refers to preceding messages._

 DAG Trans is a reliable, causal broadcast communication substrate for disseminating transactions among N=3F+1 parties, at most F of which are presumed Byzantine faulty and the rest are honest.
 The substrate exposes three basic API's, `broadcast()`, `deliver()`, and `setInfo()`.